SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 ## Data Cleaning & Transformation
 All data cleaning and preparation was performed using Power Query
 ### Data Quality Assessment/General cleaning steps
 -  Conducted a comprehensive data quality audit to check for data formatting issues, Text Inconsistency, Missing Values, Orphan Records, and Currency Symbols
 -  Check for leading and trailing spaces in text fields
 -  Checked the data types in each column
 -  Conducted Data Type Verification
 -  Check for duplicates and null values, and decide on how to handle all of them according to business needs
+-  Conducted data profiling to check the quality of the data
+-  Removed unnecessary columns
+-  Filtered rows to remove null values
+-  Removed duplicates in dimension tables
+-  Changed Data Types
-## Key Transformations Applied:
+### Key Transformations Applied:
 #### Calendar table
 -  Built a custom date dimension table in Power Query to enable time intelligence analysis
 -  Added hierarchical date attributes such as year, quarter, and month.